transmute-industries/transmute/docs/README.md

 ### provision-minikube

 `transmute k8s provision-minikube mytransmutek8s`   <-- will create a
-k8s cluster using minikube by default it will use minikube, but you can choose the driver by passing a `--vmdriver=` option on the command line e.g.
+k8s cluster using minikube by default it will use --vmdriver=none(requires root), but you can choose the driver by passing a `--vmdriver=` option on the command line e.g.

-`transmute k8s provision-minikube mytransmutek8s --vmdriver=none`
+`transmute k8s provision-minikube mytransmutek8s --vmdriver=virtualbox`

 ### provision-azure